 Feel free to submit to more than one column.
 We look forward to reading your writing!

-Travel with a Local (Lifestyle):
+Travel with a Local (Offline):

 Hidden gems exist all over our country, and local residents are the best tour guides.
 This feature gives the jet-setting (or road-tripping) woman inspiration for a quick weekend trip with her hubby or friends, or suggestions for fun and education when she’s just passing through a town for work.
 For an example, read our guide to Norfolk, Virginia, and build us a travel profile of your city or town here.

-At Home with Her (Lifestyle):
+At Home with Her (Offline):

 We all have a favorite spot in our homes—a spot that gives us comfort and inspires us, or one that has hosted inspiring and fun moments with family and friends.
 We want to see these corners of your home, and perhaps let them inspire our own homes!
-Submission guidelines here.
 A great place to start is “At Home With Her: An Accent Wall Makes an Apartment Feel Cozy.”

-Dating Unscripted (Relationships):
+Dating Unscripted (Personal):

 Women today are navigating a technological and communication shift that has radically changed the way we relate to one another.
 The dating script of past generations is not as predominant or easily applicable today.
 This column seeks to empower today's dating women (and men!) in their pursuit of romance and companionship.
 This column tells a first-person story about how a particular dating experience helped us understand something about ourselves, the other person, what we're looking for in love, and/or how to date (and relate to others) well.
 To get a sense of what we’re looking for, read “Dating Unscripted: The Shoes.”

-When She Knew (Relationships):
+When She Knew (Personal):